openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 # ohos.security.crypto_framework (Cryptographic Algorithm Library Framework)

-Provides unified cryptographic algorithm library interfaces for encryption and decryption operations, shielding underlying hardware and algorithm libraries.
+Provides a unified cryptographic algorithm library interface to shield underlying hardware and algorithm libraries.

-## Importing the Module
+## Import Module

 ```cangjie
 import kit.CryptoArchitectureKit.*
 ```

-## Usage Instructions
+## Usage Guidelines

-API sample code usage instructions:
+API sample code usage guidelines:

-- If the sample code has a "// index.cj" comment on the first line, it indicates that the sample can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the sample code has a "// index.cj" comment on the first line, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-app-ability-ui_ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For details about the sample project and configuration template mentioned above, refer to [Cangjie Sample Code Instructions](../../cj-development-intro.md#cangjie-sample-code-instructions).
+For details about the above sample project and configuration template, see [Cangjie Sample Code Description](../../cj-development-intro.md#Cangjie-Sample-Code-Description).

 ## func createCipher(String)